v-rajagt/IntuneDocs/intune/fundamentals/reports.md

 The Microsoft Intune reports workload provides details about device compliance, device health, and device trends.
 In addition, you can create custom device reports to obtain more specific data.
 The information these reports provide will allow you to more effectively and proactively monitor the health and activity of endpoints across your organization.

 > [!NOTE]
-> The Intune reporting changes will roll out gradually over a period to help customers prepare and adapt to the new structure.
+> The Intune reporting changes will roll out gradually over a period of time to help you prepare and adapt to the new structure.

 The report types are organized into the following focus areas:
-- **Operational** - Provides timely, focused data that helps you focus and take action on non-compliant devices.
+- **Operational** - Provides timely, targeted data that helps you focus and take action.
 Admins, subject matter experts, and helpdesk will find these reports most helpful.
-- **Organizational** - Provides a broader summary of the overall device management state.
+- **Organizational** - Provides a broader summary of the an overall view, such as device management state.
 Managers and admins will find these reports most helpful.
 - **Historical** - Provides patterns and trends over a period of time.
 Managers and admins will find these reports most helpful.
 - **Specialist** - Allows you to use raw data to create your own custom reports.
 Admins will find these reports most helpful.